Single Premium Life Insurance

 One of the biggest downsides of a single premium policy is that it is technically not a life insurance policy at all.
 It is what the IRS calls a modified endowment contract (MEC).

-A life insurance policy is considered an MEC if it does not pass the 7-pay test.
-Each life insurance policy has an MEC limit – the maximum amount of premium that you can pay in the first seven years.
+A policy is considered an MEC if it does not pass the 7-pay test.
+Each policy has an MEC limit – the maximum amount of premium that you can pay in the first seven years.